xli/client-sdks/specs/mini_wallet.md

 #### Send Payment

-Send payment moves funds from the account to payee's account.
+Send payment moves funds from the account to the payee's account.

 | Attribute                  | Type    | Description                                                                               |
 |----------------------------|---------|-------------------------------------------------------------------------------------------|